Write a function named

 Choose data structures intelligently and use them properly.

-You may create up to two additional data structures (stack, queue, set, map, etc.) as auxiliary storage.
+You may create up to two additional data structures (list, dictionary, etc.) as auxiliary storage.

-A nested structure, such as a set of vectors, counts as one additional data structure.
+A nested structure, such as a set of lists, counts as one additional data structure.

 (You can have as many simple variables as you like, such as ints or strings.)